FriendsOfMDT/PSD/Documentation/PowerShell Deployment - FAQ.md

 Q: Does the installer copy over my existing BootStrap.ini or CustomSettings.ini files to the target PSD repositories?
 >A: No, if you've created a new PSD-enabled deployment share, users and administrators will need to manually copy or reproduce any existing Bootstrap and CustomSettings files to new repositories.

-Q: What are the client/target hardware requirements for baremetal PSD deployments?
+Q: What are the client/target hardware requirements for BareMetal PSD deployments?
 >A: PSD requires roughly the same hardware as is required for Windows 10 and MDT deployments:
 - At least 1.5GB RAM (WinPE has been extended and requires additional memory)
 - At least one (1) network adapter(s)